How To Select A Solar Company

 Beware of solar salespeople who tell you all solar panels have 25-year warranties.
 That only applies to the power output required by the state of California, but NOT the product warranty as described above.
 Sadly, it’s common for solar salespeople to have little knowledge of their products and provide consumers with misinformation.

-LG and Sunpower are among the best quality and highest-efficiency solar panels available.
-Both come with a 25-year power warranty that exceeds the state-mandated requirements, and both manufacturers provide a 25-year product warranty (against defects and workmanship).
+Look for high-efficiency solar panels that come with both a 25-year power warranty and a 25-year product warranty (against defects and workmanship).

 Contractor Question #19: What inverter(s) do they offer and recommend?